Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/2-call-api-b2c/README-incremental.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `SPA\src\authConfig.js` file.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Azure portal.
+1. Find the key `msalConfig.auth.clientId` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Azure portal.
-1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Azure AD tenant ID.
-1. Find the key `Enter_the_Web_Api_Scope_Here` and replace the existing value with Scope.
+1. Find the key `protectedResources.apiHello.scopes` and replace the existing value with the scope of `msal-react-api` that you have exposed in the previous steps (e.g. `https://fabrikamb2c.onmicrosoft.com/helloapi/demo.read`).

 To setup your B2C user-flows, do the following:

-1. Find the key `names` and populate it with your policy names e.g. `signUpSignIn`.
+1. Find the key `b2cPolicies.names` and populate it with your policy names e.g. `signUpSignIn`.
-1. Find the key `authorities` and populate it with your policy authority strings e.g. `https://<your-tenant-name>.b2clogin.com/<your-tenant-name>.onmicrosoft.com/b2c_1_susi`.
+1. Find the key `b2cPolicies.authorities` and populate it with your policy authority strings e.g. `https://<your-tenant-name>.b2clogin.com/<your-tenant-name>.onmicrosoft.com/b2c_1_susi`.
-1. Find the key `authorityDomain` and populate it with the domain portion of your authority string e.g. `<your-tenant-name>.b2clogin.com`.
+1. Find the key `b2cPolicies.authorityDomain` and populate it with the domain portion of your authority string e.g. `<your-tenant-name>.b2clogin.com`.

 ## Running the sample